Photogad/Slic3r-Problem-66/README.md

 * Turning the print fan off does not fix the issue.

 **Can you help us solve the issue?
 Can you help us find the "magic bullet" Slic3r setting that will stop this from happening?
-Be sure to comment, or join the discussion on github:**
+Be sure to comment in the "ISSUES" section!**